-Consensus estimating began on an official basis in 1970 and was limited to forecasts of the General Revenue Fund.
-The use of consensus forecasting to support planning and budgeting processes has expanded in years since and there are now ten estimating conferences.
+Consensus estimating administratively began in 1970 and was limited to forecasts of the General Revenue Fund.
+However, the law formally establishing the conference process in statute did not pass until 1985 (85-26, LOF).
+The use of consensus forecasting to support planning and budgeting processes has expanded in the years since, and there are now ten estimating conferences.

-- 1. Economic (Nation & State)
+- 1. Economic (National & State)

 - 2. Demographic

 - 3. Revenue

 - 4. Education

 - 5. Criminal Justice

 - 6. Social Services

 - 7. Workforce

 - 8. Early Learning Programs

-- 9. Self-Insurance

-- 10. Florida Retirement System Actuarial Assumption